codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 ### Pushing images with an optional prefix

 There are some Registry providers that require a specific prefix for all your Docker images.
-This is often the name of an organization, account or other top level construct defined by the Registry.
+This is often the name of an organization, account or other top-level construct defined by the Registry.

   `codefresh.yml`
 {% highlight yaml %}